programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-api.md

 * Cost: The service is only free for the first 1000 pages per month.
 After that, it costs USD 1.50 per 1000 pages.
 Prices in other currencies are available [here](https://cloud.google.com/skus/).
 In addition, billing information must be provided, even to access the free services.
 * Google email address and Cloud storage: To sign in to the Google Cloud Platform, a Google email address is required and the pdf files must be uploaded to the Google Cloud Storage to be processed.
 * Sustainability: Google Cloud is known for sunsetting tools.
-Altough Google now has a policy in place guaranteeing a year's notice before deprecating products, the potential instability of the Google Cloud Platform should be noted.
+Although Google now has a policy in place guaranteeing a year's notice before deprecating products, the potential instability of the Google Cloud Platform should be noted.

 ## Lesson goals